oyaon/GobiLibrary/README.md

 ## 📧 Contact

-For any queries, please contact [Your Email] or open an issue on GitHub.
+For any queries, please contact [oyaon.sultan07@gmail.com](mailto:oyaon.sultan07@gmail.com) or open an issue on GitHub.

 ---

 <div align="center">
-  Made with ❤️ by Your Name
+  Made with ❤️ by Oyaon Sultan
 </div>